This post was most recently updated on December 13th, 2020

 The annual income required should be at least €9568,17 for a single applicant and moreover at least €4613,22 for every dependent person; the Immigration Control Board may demand additional amounts if necessary.
 Most applicants who come under this category are mainly pensioners or retired people.

 All these above permits will be provided only if it doesn’t negatively affect the economy of the Republic.

 I hope now we have a clear understanding of work permit categories regulated by the Republic of Cyprus.

-Now, let’s continue our article on how can you stay in Cyprus after finishing your studies.
+Now, let’s continue our article on how you can stay in Cyprus after finishing your studies.